 - Sign on as yourself and reset your password

 Once a user has disabled their profile—systems typically disable them after three invalid sign on attempts—they are presented with a screen which requests their profile and reason for the reset.
-If they have already been registered in Password Self Help and have provided answers to their challenge questions, they will now be presented with those challenge questions.
+If they have already been registered in Powertech Password Self Help for IBM i and have provided answers to their challenge questions, they will now be presented with those challenge questions.

 Assuming the correct answers are provided, the user can create a new password.

-Password Self Help has full audit traceability as well as the capability to run reports and track a user’s password reset activities.
+Powertech Password Self Help for IBM i has full audit traceability as well as the capability to run reports and track a user’s password reset activities.
 It can run an audit report to show a full range of user activities and configurations.
 In addition, its Message Monitor provides alerts to mobile administrators, so they get immediate notification of unsuccessful resets no matter where they are.